adamdsmith/geobird/README.md

 make_checklists(piedmont_buffs)
 ```

 Looking at the top panel below, provided enough complete checklists are available, we are now given (1) abundance codes in each of the distance categories (i.e., actual boundary vs. refuge + 10 km buffer), (2) the distance at which abundance estimates are first possible, (3) a "Status" that indicates whether an abundance classification was possible for at least one season within the refuge ("abundance-refuge") or only by adding the buffer around the refuge ("abundance-buffer"), and (4) a crude season-by-season comparison of relative abundance within the refuge boundary and within the larger area including the buffer.

-If the proportion of complete checklists containing a given species was &gt; 25% higher on the refuge compared to the larger, buffered area, it is marked as "on-refuge".
+For this last comparison, if the proportion of complete checklists containing a given species was &gt; 25% higher on the refuge compared to the larger, buffered area, it is marked as "on-refuge".
 This may indicate that the refuge houses more of a given species compared to the larger landscape (see, e.g., Pileated Woodpecker in fall and winter).
 Conversely, an "off-refuge" designation indicates the prevalence of a given species (i.e., proportion of complete checklists) was higher on the larger landscape than on the refuge.
-A "-" indicates they're more or less equal.
+A hyphen ("-") indicates they were more or less equal.

 For the occurrence sheet (second panel from top), we are now given (1) the number of checklists reporting a given species at each distance category, (2) the distance at which occurrence was first documented, and (3) a "Status" that indicates whether it was possible to generate at least one abundance classification ("abundance") or only occurrence.
 In the latter case, we distinguish between occurrence within the refuge boundary ("occurrence-refuge") or occurrence only possible by including the buffer around the refuge ("occurrence-buffer").